redeem4/Care_Corner/care-corner-api/README.md

   _Note_: on MacOS you may have to run TMPDIR=/private$TMPDIR docker-compose up

+  Now connect to the care-corner-api docker image:

+      docker run -it care-corner_api /bin/bash

-  The first time you run localstack, you need to do a deploy oof serverless:
+  The first thing is to deploy:

+      cd serverless-api
       serverless deploy --stage local

   To check that the deploy was successful: